AndreiChertkov/teneva_bm/README.md

 - `bm.set_cache(with_cache=True, cache=None, m_max=1.E+8)` - when calling this function with the `True` argument `with_cache`, the cache will be used (it is not used by default), that is, all the values requested from the benchmark will be saved and when the same multi-indices are accessed again, the values will be retrieved from the cache instead of explicitly calculating the objective function.
 Additionally, you can optionally pass as an argument `cache` an already existing cache in the form of a dictionary (the keys are multi-indices in the form of tuples, and the values are the corresponding values of the objective function).
 We especially note that the cache is only used when querying benchmark values in discrete multi-indices; for requested continuous points, no cache will be used.
 It is also important to note that no cache will be used for matching multi-indices in the same requested batch of values.
 Optionally, you can specify `m_max` argument that specifies the maximum cache size.
 If the size is exceeded, the cache will be cleared and a corresponding warning will be displayed.

-- `bm.set_quantization(with_quantization=True)` - an auxiliary option, when set, it is assumed that the requested multi-indices and the points are presented in a quantized representation, that is, each mode of the original grid of the size `2^q`, is converted into `q` virtual modes, having a size `2`.

 - `bm.set_opts(...)` - for some benchmarks, this function may be called to set additional benchmark-specific options (please see the description of arguments in the relevant benchmark code file).

 ##### Computing benchmark values